 Torsion is the state of being twisted.
 Not mentally twisted like most pitchers but physically twisted.
 This is the core of 3X Pitching and this high velocity pitching component called 3X Torsion, is as good as GOLD!

 The big debate in the mechanics of pitching and even hitting is linear to rotation.
 Is it one or the other or both?
 3X Pitching is the better combination of both and so much more.
-Torsion is what takes this revolutionary approach to pitching velocity called 3X Pitching, to not only another level, but to a world of its own.
-This article will not only define this priceless high velocity pitching component but will also give you some tips on how to implement it into your delivery today.
+Torsion is what takes this revolutionary approach to pitch velocity called 3X Pitching, to not only another level but to a world of its own.
+This article will not only define this priceless high-velocity pitching component but will also give you some tips on how to implement it into your delivery today.
 The 3X Pitching Velocity Program Level 3 is the Gold Mine that uses this component to take your game to 90 plus.